csu-hmc/perturbed-data-paper/README.rst

 Build Instructions
 ==================

-Make sure you have a LaTeX Suite installed and simply type ``make`` at the command line or checkout the ShareLaTeX CI build.
+Make sure you have a LaTeX suite installed and simply type ``make`` at the command line or checkout the ShareLaTeX CI build.

 .. image:: https://www.sharelatex.com/github/repos/csu-hmc/perturbed-data-paper/builds/latest/badge.svg